msdirtbag/MDC-Quickstart/README.md

 -This project should not deploy agents to AWS/GCP Virtual Machines/Containers.

--The ChangeTracking solution must be install on the Log Analytics Workspace.
+-The ChangeTracking solution must be installed on the Log Analytics Workspace prior to deployment.

--Defender for Endpoint needs Endpoint Security Policies for ASR Rules, Firewall, Antivirus, and EDR to achieve the best security outcomes.
-Leverage the security.microsoft.com portal to configure them. (https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/manage-security-policies?view=o365-worldwide#create-an-endpoint-security-policy)
+-Defender for Endpoint needs Endpoint Security Policies for Attack Surface Reduction Rules, Windows Firewall, Antivirus, and EDR to achieve the best security outcomes.
+Leverage the security.microsoft.com portal to configure these policies. (https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/manage-security-policies?view=o365-worldwide#create-an-endpoint-security-policy)